How to Draw a Radius on Google Maps

 1. Generate a KML circle.
 You need a KML file containing a circle polygon.
 You can create one using our tool (draw your radius → click Export KML) or use a KML circle generator.

 3. Import the KML file.
-Click “Import” in the left panel, then upload your KML file.
+Use the import option in My Maps to upload your KML file.
 The circle will appear on the Google Map.

 4. Adjust styling.
-Click the circle to change its fill color, border color, and opacity.
+Select the circle to change its fill color, border color, and opacity.

 Limitations: